nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 	order complete [argument]

 The argument of the `order complete` command will always be the index (1-indexed) of the order to be marked as completed.

 For details on how the command is parsed, refer to the explanation in the [Component Parser description](#component-parser).
 After the command is successfully parsed into an complete `Command` object (e.g. `OrderCompleteCommand`), the `Command` object is executed by the `LogicManager`; the `order complete` commands' `execute` methods include validation routines to ensure the index selected is a valid index.

-Finally, the `ModelManager` is called to replace the order with an altered order - which is identical except it is marked as completed - in `orderBook`, and a `CommandResult` object is returned, which causes the `MainWindow` to update to display the result.
+Finally, the `ModelManager` is called to replace the order with an altered order - which is identical except it is marked as `COMPLETED` - in `orderBook`, and a `CommandResult` object is returned, which causes the `MainWindow` to update to display the result.
 The order will no longer appear in `order list` but instead show up in `order history` as a completed order.

 #### Order history command